 - Turn off the heat and remove the lemon zest slices.
 If you zest slices are too small to get with a utensil, you can strain the mixture again to remove them.

-- This recipe makes just over a pint of blueberry syrup.
+- This recipe makes just over one pint of blueberry syrup.
 Store your homemade blueberry syrup in sealed glass mason jars.
 It should last for about 3 months in the fridge, or longer in the freezer.
 You can also can it, although I haven't tried that yet.